gretazas/inspa/README.md

 # Issues and bugs

 * I came back to my project after good while after I`ve started it and had to reinstal all instalations and set Herolu dynos and postgres, caused alot of issues.
+* Using feed back in index.html used to get  errorMethod Not Allowed (GET): /feedback/, but no error in the form.
+Fixed with feedback_form.instance.email = request.user.email.
+*
 <br>

 <p align="right">(<a href="#top">Back to top</a>)</p>